The history of the Amsterdam Pipe Museum

 General

 In 1994 the radical decision was made to move to Amsterdam as the best location for a specialized pipe museum.
 A suitable building was found on one of the main canals in the centre.
 After more than three hundred years, the canal house was in need of a thorough restoration.
 The result was astonishing: the interior radiated allure and history again.
-Marble in the hallway was repaired, stucco of walls and ceilings meticulously restored, an original beamed ceiling restored in oxblood red colour, antique oak parquet floors re-laid.
+Marble in the hallway was repaired, stucco of walls and ceilings meticulously restored, an original beamed ceiling restored in oxblood red colour, and antique oak parquet floors re-laid.

 Exhibition in Amsterdam

-Like the permanent display of the collection in the Regents’Room in Leiden, the pipe collection in Amsterdam has also been incorporated into a historic interior.
+Like the previous display in the Regents’ Room in Leiden, the pipe collection in Amsterdam has also been incorporated into a historic interior.
 However, the exhibition area is much larger, with a multiplied number of showcases.
-This was necessary to be able to show the strongly grown collection in full width.
-A thematic exhibition was chosen rather than an educational one because the building was too small for that.
+This was necessary show the full breadth of the enlarged collection.
+A thematic exhibition was chosen rather than an educational one, because the building was too small for that.
 Thanks to a clever display, over two thousand objects could be placed in the permanent exhibition.

 Collecting in Amsterdam

 At auctions, a choice must be made quickly on the spot, initially on quality and cultural value, then in relation to the price.
-Curator Don Duco is able to assess these factors quickly due to the solid expertise and knowledge of the market.
+Curator Don Duco is able to assess these factors quickly due to his solid expertise and knowledge of the market.
 In the period 2000-2005 in particular, numerous auctions took place, which enabled the Amsterdam museum to purchase a lot of material; in several cases pipes that had not been traded for half a century or more.

 Due to the closure of countless museum collections, also in the Netherlands (Utrecht, Kampen, Gouda, Groningen), it seems that the Pijpenkabinet stands alone as guardian of the pipe's heritage.
 At the same time, it can be concluded that the Pijpenkabinet collection has improved in quality to such an extent that it reached the top on a European scale.
 The combination of collection and documentation is completely unique within the theme of pipes and tobacco.
 The fellow museums were and are purely aimed at public visits, but do not conduct research and often do not even have an inventory.